Bank-Builder/bashic/README.md

 ## Overview

-BASHIC is a text-mode BASIC interpreter that runs .bas files using only bash shell capabilities.
-No external dependencies required.
+BASHIC is a text-mode BASIC interpreter that runs .bas files using bash shell capabilities with minimal external dependencies.

+## Dependencies

+- `bash` (shell interpreter)
+- `bc` (basic calculator for mathematical functions)

 ## Usage